 Following his undergraduate work, Mayor Sinnott worked for eight years, in the environmental field, serving as the City of Erie’s Industrial Pre-Treatment Coordinator.
 In this capacity, he helped local industry to solve environmental problems and achieve compliance with federal, state and local environmental regulations.

 In 1996, Mayor Sinnott entered Case Western Reserve University School of Law and received his Juris Doctorate degree in May 1999.
 He returned to Erie and joined the firm of Quinn, Buseck, Leemhuis, Toohey & Kroto, concentrating his practice in the areas of environmental, commercial and bankruptcy litigation.
 He later practiced domestic and family law with the firm of Carney & Good.

 In November 2003, Mayor Sinnott was elected to Erie City Council.
 He served just two years on Council before being elected Erie’s 50th Mayor, in November 2005.

-Based upon his work in Erie, Mayor Sinnott reached out to Mayors across Pennsylvania to join in his efforts to seek legislative changes in Harrisburg and Washington that will serve as the foundation for long-term stability and growth for municipalities.
+Based upon his work in Erie, Mayor Sinnott reached out to Mayors across Pennsylvania to seek legislative changes in Harrisburg and Washington that will serve as the foundation for long-term stability and growth for municipalities.
 This led to the formation of the “Communities in Crisis Task Force” through the Pennsylvania League of Cities.
 This task force has developed an agenda for change that will help all municipalities emerge from financial crisis and grow the central communities.

-Mayor Sinnott was elected to his second term in November 2009.
+Mayor Sinnott was elected to his third term in November 2013.
 He continues to pursue a holistic approach to municipal success, being fiscally responsible and growing Erie through revitalization and economic development opportunities.